libsdl-org/SDL_mixer/README.txt

 Note:
 Support for software MIDI, MOD, and Opus are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh
 - When building with CMake, you can enable the appropriate SDLMIXER_* options defined in CMakeLists.txt.
 SDLMIXER_VENDORED allows switching between system and vendored libraries.
-- When building with configure/make, you can build and install them normally and the configure script will detect and use them.
 - When building with Visual Studio, you will need to build the libraries and then add the appropriate LOAD_* preprocessor define to the Visual Studio project.
 - When building with Xcode, you can edit the config at the top of the project to enable them, and you will need to include the appropriate framework in your application.
 - For Android, you can edit the config at the top of Android.mk to enable them.

-The default MP3 support is provided using drmp3.
-SDL_mixer also supports using libmpg123: you can enable it by passing --enable-music-mp3-mpg123 to configure.